 negative.
 As soon as the lab checked with the bank and gave us a line of credit, we withdrew the money for shooting costs,

 and started depositing film in the lab.
-We figured out that if we didn’t pick up the negatives, we wouldn’t
+We figured out that if we did not pick up the negatives, we would not be billed.
+Using

 At this point, after one year of shooting weekends, and living on sandwiches and coffee, we had an unfinished film on